-In a time of "Black Lives Matter," police accountability has never been more important.
+Especially in the context of the "Black Lives Matter" movement of recent years, police accountability has never been more important.
 However, passage of this bill would allow police officers who may have engaged in serious misconduct against a civilian, but who are not disciplined for it, the ability to financially benefit from that person's suffering by reporting that the incident has led the officer to suffer PTSD.

 Unfortunately, this concern is not hypothetical, but is confirmed by news reports of actual incidents along these lines.
 We note two in particular:

-- 1. In examining the police handling of protests in Minneapolis over the death of George Floyd, the Minneapolis Star Tribune reported the filing of over 400 complaints of police misconduct and excessive force, including the indiscriminate spraying with chemical irritants of non-violent protesters and journalists.
-The story goes on to note that over 150 Minneapolis police officers had initiated the application process for disability claims, alleging post-traumatic stress disorder from their involvement in the protests where this excessive force occurred.
-Those protesters who were victimized by this misconduct will, for a variety of reasons, likely have a hard time obtaining any compensation for the violation of their rights.
-But with a bill like this, officers who engaged in the misconduct would likely be entitled to financial benefits of their own. - 2.
+- 1. In examining the police handling of protests in Minneapolis over the death of George Floyd, the Minneapolis Star Tribune reported the filing of over 400 complaints of police misconduct and excessive force, including the indiscriminate spraying with chemical irritants of non-violent protesters and journalists.1 The story goes on to note that over 150 Minneapolis police officers had initiated the application process for disability claims, alleging post-traumatic stress disorder from their involvement in the protests where this excessive force occurred.2 Many of those protesters who were victimized by this misconduct will, for a variety of reasons, likely have a hard time obtaining any compensation for the violation of their rights.
+But with a bill like this in effect, officers who engaged in the misconduct would often be entitled to financial benefits of their own. - 2.
 Even more disturbing is a 2019 story about an Arizona police officer who was acquitted in the fatal shooting of an unarmed man seen on video pleading "please do not shoot me."
 The officer was temporarily rehired by his department so he could apply for an accidental disability pension based on his alleged suffering from PTSD as a result of shooting the man.3